kandre/docs/user-guide/index.rst

 This represents a guide on how to collect data in QWAT (digitizing), edit existing data and use various tools.

-The QGIS 2 documentation is available `here <https://docs.qgis.org/2.18/fr/docs/user_manual/>`_.
-The following QGIS plugins are useful tools for editing and working with QWAT data :
+The QGIS 3 documentation is available `here <https://docs.qgis.org/3.4/en/docs/user_manual>`_.

-* `Link It <http://3nids.github.io/linkit/>`_ : provides the user an easy way to link objects in the map from the relations in the project.

-* `Intersect It <http://3nids.github.io/intersectit/>`_ : provides the user to construct new points from intersection with other objects in the map.

-At the open of the projet, a message appear.
-You must activate macro.
-Since QWAT have a lot of triggers and relations, some actions are generated with python in QGIS.
+When opening the QGIS projet, a message about macros may appear.
+In order to use QWAT properly, you must activate macro in your QGIS configuration.
+Since QWAT have a lot of triggers and relations, some actions are generated with python in QGIS by using these macros.

 .. image:: img/activate_macro.png